 Jill Brees Barr attests, “I knew that I wanted to be involved [with Little Hats, Big Hearts] and hoped that my story would encourage moms to play an active role in their family’s health and educate themselves on heart disease, the number one killer of women.”
 Jill was born with Wolff-Parkinson-White syndrome (WPW), a rare defect in which an extra electrical pathway between the heart’s upper and lower chambers causes a rapid heartbeat.
 Non-symptomatic until her teenage years, Jill didn’t even know she had the condition.
 Then, the day came that she’ll never forget.
 Diagnosed with preeclampsia during pregnancy, she was at her obstetrician’s office for a check-up.
 While her unborn baby was fine, the fetal heart monitor picked up Jill’s supraventricular tachycardia, a fast and irregular heartbeat.
 “The decision was made to life-flight me to a hospital with cardiology experts for delivery,” she recalls.
 Her son was delivered safely via caesarian and Jill would later undergo a surgical ablation to address the extra pathway.
 Since WPW is congenital, physicians will continue to monitor her son and evaluate potential symptoms.
 Already a volunteer, Jill was able to further advance the Little Hats, Big Hearts campaign and distribute hats after she was crowned Mrs. Iowa America 2017 with her volunteerism platform.
 She says, “I love the quote by John Holmes, ‘There is no exercise better for the heart than reaching down and lifting people up. ’The benefits of volunteerism are numerous and good for your mind, body and your community!
 Everyone has a gift that they can share with others and there are so many organizations that can benefit from that.”

 Even the youngest of do-gooders are helping too.
-Like at St. Philip the Apostle School in Pasadena, California, where a crochet club comprised of 10-12 year-old girls learn and practice the skill and, then, donate creations to Little Hats, Big Hearts.
+Like at St. Philip the Apostle School in Pasadena, California, where a crochet club comprised of 10 to 12-year-old girls learn and practice the skill and, then, donate creations to Little Hats, Big Hearts.
 “The girls love to help others and have a passion for knitting.
 This was a lovely opportunity for them to combine two things that they love,” says Erin Delawari, mother of a club member.

 Jill offers, “Volunteering is fun, impactful and I encourage you to find a cause that you are passionate about and get involved.”
 To volunteer with the Little Hats, Big Hearts, contact your local AHA office.